 labor, unions, gainsharing, sustainability, corporate governance, inequality, institutional investors, corporations, long-term investment, transition to clean economy, fairness for workers, consumers & ordinary investors

 Strine, Leo E. Jr., "Toward Fair and Sustainable Capitalism: A Comprehensive Proposal to Help American Workers, Restore Fair Gainsharing Between Employees and Shareholders, and Increase American Competitiveness by Reorienting Our Corporate Governance System Toward Sustainable Long-Term Growth and Encouraging Investments in America’s Future" (2019).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2104.

 Accounting Law Commons, Business Law, Public Responsibility, and Ethics Commons, Business Organizations Law Commons, Collective Bargaining Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Policy Design, Analysis, and Evaluation Commons, Political Economy Commons, Public Policy Commons, Taxation-Federal Commons